OCA/stock-logistics-workflow/stock_owner_restriction/README.rst

 **The stock with owner assigned is not available in products:**

 #.
 Go to *Inventory > Master Data > Products*
 #.
-Search any product which is in incoming delivery order created in previos step.
+Search any product which is in incoming delivery order created in previous step.
 #.
 The quantity on hand has not take into account the incoming quanities with
    a owner assigned.